 Undergraduate Students

-Thomas Pipkin s a sophomore studying mechanical engineering with an automotive track focus.
-He worked as a technician for a Lexus dealership for over four years and has a previous Associates of Applied Sciences in the Toyota Technical Education Network from San Juan College.
+Thomas Pipkin is a sophomore studying mechanical engineering with an automotive track focus.
+He worked as a technician for a Lexus dealership for over four years and has a previous Associate of Applied Sciences in the Toyota Technical Education Network from San Juan College.
 He left the dealership as an ASE Master Technician (A1-A8) and Advanced Level Specialist (L1, L3, L4) to pursue an engineering degree.
 He hopes his prior hands-on experience with electrified vehicles will provide a useful perspective.
-He is currently participating the NSF funded reserach project that upskills automotive technicians for future electrical vehicle maintenance and repair through immersive learning techniques.
+He is currently participating in the NSF-funded research project that upskills automotive technicians for future electrical vehicle maintenance and repair through immersive learning techniques.

 Email: thomas_pipkin@mines.edu.

-Ryan Gerlitz is a senior undergraduate stduent in the Mechanical Engineering with an aerospace focus at Colorado School of Mines.
-He is currently participating the reserach project that develops adaptive stilts for construction works.
+Ryan Gerlitz is a senior undergraduate student in the Mechanical Engineering program with an aerospace focus at Colorado School of Mines.
+He is currently participating in the research project that develops adaptive stilts for construction works.
 Ryan is also passionate about robotics and space exploration.
 Outside of education, Ryan loves all things outdoors.

 Email: ryan_gerlitz@mines.edu.

-Daniel Diaz Reyes is a sophomore undergraduate stduent in Electrical Engineering with a Minor in Robotics and Intelligent Systems at Colorado School of Mines.
-He is currently participating the reserach project funded by SURF program that develops snow removal robotics for age-friendly communities.
-Outside of school he likes to play soccer and read books.
-He is also very involved in the Society of Hispanic Professional Engineers and he is part of the Bliss Scholarship community, a scholarship for first-generation students at Mines.
-Overall, he believes that robotics has the capability of making people’s lives better and easier and he is always looking for ways to help people through them.
+Daniel Diaz Reyes is a sophomore undergraduate student in Electrical Engineering with a Minor in Robotics and Intelligent Systems at Colorado School of Mines.
+He is currently participating in the research project funded by the SURF program that develops snow removal robotics for age-friendly communities.
+Outside of school, he likes to play soccer and read books.
+He is also very involved in the Society of Hispanic Professional Engineers, and he is part of the Bliss Scholarship community, a scholarship for first-generation students at Mines.
+Overall, he believes that robotics has the capability of making people’s lives better and easier, and he is always looking for ways to help people through them.

 Email: ddiazreyes@mines.edu.